Mitul0911/Notes-Application/README.md

 # Getting Started

--> Clone the repository.
+-> Clone the repository - git clone https://github.com/Mitul0911/Notes-Application.git

--> Configure the PostgreSQL database settings in application.properties.
+-> Configure the PostgreSQL database settings in application.properties

 -> Run the application using your preferred method